alfonsotech/phil-bank-2020/README.md

 ## Getting Started

-#### Please Note: You wont be able to run this code locally, but can find a deployed version of the app on Heroku: https://philosophybank.herokuapp.com/
+#### Please Note: You wont be able to run this code locally, but can find a deployed version of the app on Heroku: https://philosophybank.herokuapp.com/ Right now, it loads very slowly so please be patient.

 1. Fork the phil-bank repo.
 2. Clone your forked repo.